-The Center has a strong commitment to education and public engagement.
+The MRSEC Center has a strong commitment to education and public engagement.

-The Early Awareness Outreach Program in the Cambridge public schools brings the city's seventh-grade students to Harvard to learn about college education from faculty and students.
+The Early College and Career Awareness Program in the Cambridge public schools brings the city's seventh-grade students to Harvard to learn about college education from faculty and students.
 MRSEC-associated faculty each give a short demonstration of some interesting research results to help inspire interest in materials research.

 Our Research Experience for Undergraduates (REU) program allows undergraduates to spend ten weeks in the summer doing research in Center Laboratories.
 Students who are members of underrepresented groups in science and engineering are actively recruited.